AlexandreDecan/sismic/docs/execution.rst

 Implementing other statechart semantics
 ---------------------------------------

-A :py:class:`~sismic.interpreter.Interpreter` makes use of several protected methods for its initialization or to compute which transition should be processed next, which are the next steps, etc.
+An :py:class:`~sismic.interpreter.Interpreter` makes use of several *private* methods for its initialization and computations.
+These methods computes the transition(s) that should be processed, the resulting steps, etc.
 These methods can be overridden or combined easily to define other variants of the statechart semantics.

 .. automethod:: sismic.interpreter.Interpreter._select_eventless_transitions
+    :noindex:

 .. automethod:: sismic.interpreter.Interpreter._select_transitions
+    :noindex:

 .. automethod:: sismic.interpreter.Interpreter._sort_transitions
+    :noindex:

 .. automethod:: sismic.interpreter.Interpreter._compute_transitions_steps
+    :noindex:

 .. automethod:: sismic.interpreter.Interpreter._execute_step
+    :noindex:

 .. automethod:: sismic.interpreter.Interpreter._compute_stabilization_step
+    :noindex:

 These methods are called directly (or not) by :py:class:`~sismic.interpreter.Interpreter.execute_once`.